giellalt/lang-rmf/prefixes-stems-fst-src.md

 # Prefixes
-Prefixes in the Romany language are bound to beginning of other words.
+So far no prefixes in the model for Finnish Romany .

 Prefixes No prefixes so far.
 Are there any?